CShatto99/Resume-Projects/README.md

 More specifically, I created a class for each control:
 * Move UP: fingers interlocked, arms horizontal and positioned in the upper half of the webcam.
 * Move DOWN: fingers interlocked, arms horizontal and positioned in the lower half of the webcam.
-* Move LEFT: left hand raised and positioned in the left half of the webcam.
+* Move LEFT: left hand raised, fingers spread and positioned in the left half of the webcam.
-* Move RIGHT: right hand raised and positioned in the right half of the webcam.
+* Move RIGHT: right hand raised, clenched fist and positioned in the right half of the webcam.
 * NEUTRAL: hide hands/arms and position self towards the middle of the webcam.

+### How To Play

+If you would like to test the game yourself, you can download or clone the repository [here](https://github.com/CShatto99/Resume-Projects/tree/master/Image_Classifying_Platformer).
+If you would rather play the version of the game with classic controls (arrow keys), the repository is [here](https://github.com/CShatto99/MyProjects/tree/master/Simple_Platformer).

+Once the repository has been downloaded, open up the index.html file with google chrome and the game should automatically execute.
+You can also edit the game however you like with the IDE of your choice.